makepanic/globe/README.md

 #####Standalone target - `grunt standalone`

-- useful to create a minified version that is easy to copy'n'paste to your server
+- useful to create a minified version that is easy to deploy to your server
 - minifies all the js and css files
 - creates a `/build` folder that has all the required ressources